-Throughout the past year and a half, our already virtual world depended even more on the Internet.
-Organizations like AISN and individuals like you moved more online than ever before – to socialize, to conduct business, and to simply have fun.
-At AIS Network, we even moved our staff holiday party online.
+Over the last three years, the world has become more reliant on the Internet.
+As a result, organizations like AISN and individuals like you have moved more of your lives online – to socialize, conduct business, and have fun.
+At AIS Network, we had to move our staff holiday party online.

-Cybersecurity is important to AISN, and we are committed to helping our customers become more resilient.
+Cybersecurity is essential to AISN, and we are committed to helping our customers become more resilient.
 Throughout October, we encourage your organization to learn how to:

 - Be Cyber Smart